By Gautier Krings

 There are two major ways to generate synthetic data.
 They can apply to various data contexts, but we will succinctly explain them here with the example of Call Detail Records or CDRs (i.e. data record produced by a telephone that documents the details of a phone call or text message).

 The principle is to observe real-world statistic distributions from the original data and reproduce fake data by drawing simple numbers.
 For example, if the goal is to reproduce the same telecom activity level over time as a real customer base, we will:

 - Observe what is the real distribution on CDRs

 - Create an artificial base of customers

-In both cases, it is simple to generate data that fits one or two features of a dataset, however the complexity of generating more features grows then quickly.
+In both cases, it is simple to generate data that fits one or two features of a dataset, however, the complexity of generating more features grows then quickly.
 At Real Impact Analytics, we work at creating a generic generator that simplifies the way such complex data is created.
-We combine lightweight agent-based modelling with real-data distributions, and bundle this into a powerful modelization engine.
+We combine lightweight agent-based modeling with real-data distributions and bundle this into a powerful modelization engine.
 It models even complex interactions through a set of simple choices and transformations by the agents.

 Advantages and issues of using synthetic data

 Generating data that looks like the real thing may seem a fantastic playground for businessmen.
 If they can replicate datasets, they could do simulations that allow them to predict consumer behavior and consequently set up winning strategies!
 The reality is unfortunately not that exciting, because as we mentioned earlier, synthetic models only replicate specific properties of the data.
 They cannot match a given dataset perfectly; only simulate general trends.